Handy Reference Guide to the Fair Labor Standards Act

-Employers who violate the child labor provisions of the FLSA are subject to a civil money penalty of up to $11,000 for each employee who was the subject of a violation.
-These penalties may be increased up to $50,000 for each violation that caused the death or serious injury of any employee who is a minor, and may be doubled, up to $100,000, when the violation was determined to be willful or repeated.
+- Employers who violate the child labor provisions of the FLSA are subject to a civil money penalty of up to $11,000 for each employee who was the subject of a violation.
+These penalties may be increased up to $50,000 for each violation that caused the death or serious injury of an employee who is a minor, and may be doubled to $100,000 if the violation was determined to be willful or repeated.